-Review Date (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2025 - model policy being available for schools to adapt from end of the July 2025 (TBC)
+Review Date (CPSLO Service) Upon receipt of the DfE publishing Keeping Children Safe in Education 2025 - model policy being available for schools to adapt from end of the July 2025

-Icknield Walk First School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by the governing body.
+Applecroft School's Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by the school's Board of Trustees.
 This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by The governing body on September 23rd 2024.
+This policy is approved by the Board of Trustees.